Skip to main content

 U.S. News & World Report Best Colleges - Most Innovative 2024

-A primary focus of the program is the examination and analysis of a variety of social problems in society.
-Toward this objective, the program promotes the application of sociological knowledge, principles, and research skills that can be used in a variety of organizational, community, and institutional settings.
-Examples of competencies in applied sociology include effective skills in program design and evaluation research; planning, feasibility and needs assessment studies; data management, analysis and presentation; and the application of structural, social conflict and interactionist theories to organizational problems, community development and planned change.
+A primary focus of the program is the variety of social problems in society.
+Toward this objective, the program promotes the application of sociological and social psychological knowledge, principles, and research skills in a variety of organizational, community, and institutional settings.
+Examples of competencies in applied sociology include effective skills in program design and evaluation research; planning, feasibility and needs assessment studies; data management, analysis and presentation; and the application of general systems and social conflict theories to organizational problems, community development and planned change.

-The degree of Master of Arts is conferred when students have fulfilled the requirements of 30 credits for the program.
+The degree of Master of Arts is conferred when students have fulfilled the requirements for either the thesis or non-thesis option.
+Both options require 30 hours of course work.

 Total Credit Hours Required: 30 Credit Hours Minimum beyond the Bachelor's Degree